lark-parser/lark-language-server/README.md

 # lark-language-server
-Provides a language server for the Lark grammar.
+Provides a language server for grammars based on Lark

 ## Development